Movers Frequently Asked Questions (FAQs)

 Q. How do I pay at the end of my move?

-A. We accept all major forms of payment for local moves including cash, check, credit card, and other certified funds.
-Cash or certified funds are the only acceptable form of payment for long-distance moves.
+A. We accept all major forms of payment for local moves including cash, credit card, and other certified funds.
+For commercial moves, businesses may pay with a company check.

 Q. How much prior notice does Around the Town Moving & Storage need to schedule a move?